ohnosequences/saws/doc/state-and-resources.md

 # resources and their state

-In our approach, resources are always declared statically.
+In our approach, resources are always declared statically, or at least there's the option of doing that, whenever possible.
 However, there's a part of them which is transient, time-dependent (including their so to speak "physical" existence there at AWS).

 ## resource states